 Pouliot and his wife, Heather, ADA’s chair and a newly minted city councilor, recently bought a Water Street building, which they’re renovating into apartments on the upper floors and, they hope, a grocery downstairs.
+But there are many stores like this in Maine.
 He won’t offer specifics, but the cost to develop their building far exceeds its appraised value, which he said is typical of many of the downtown projects to date.
 “Investors outside of Augusta would probably look at them and say, ‘This doesn’t make a lot of sense.’
 What you have here are people who are not necessarily interested in making a quick buck.
 They’re passionate, and they want to contribute to the community.”

 Not long ago, Pouliot’s mémé and pépé, lifelong Augustans now in their 90s, told him they hadn’t seen this much excitement about downtown since before the malls sucked the life out of it.
 “New life is being breathed in, but it’s a different kind of life,” he says.
 “It’s not big department stores.
 It’s human beings living here and calling it home.”

 What’s What on Water Street